This module provides utilities for reading and writing Apache’s

 Warning

-Change the default algorithm used to encrypt new passwords.
+Change the default algorithm used to hash new passwords.

 load(path=None, force=True)